Reflection on the 787-10’s first flight: how the aerospace and logistics industries depend on one another

 This environment is precisely why industries are seeing such high growth rates in South Carolina.
-A study released by the SC Council on Competitiveness last year on the aerospace industry’s economic impact found that aerospace has a $19 billion economic impact on the state’s economy and accounts for 100,000 jobs.
+A study released by the Council last year on the aerospace industry’s economic impact found that aerospace has a $19 billion economic impact on the state’s economy and accounts for 100,000 jobs.

 Growth in aerospace is a good sign for logistics as well, particularly where the clusters intersect.